voicerepublic/pdf-viewer/README.md

 PDF viewer based on [PDFjs](https://github.com/mozilla/pdf.js).
 Written in [ClojureScript](http://github.com/clojure/clojurescript).

-The component enables you to use a new HTML tag `x-pdf-component` that can be configured with the attributes `src`, `height` and `width`.
+The component enables you to use a new HTML tag `pdf-viewer` that can be configured with the attributes `src`, `height` and `width`.
 Easy as that.

 ## Usage